PlantardArthur/brain-heart-axis-posture-respiration/README.md

 * Apply a fourth-order Butterworth band-pass filter (0.5–45 Hz).
 * Perform peak-to-peak analysis to detect R waves within the QRS complexes.
 * Compute blood pressure values and baroreflex sensitivity (BRS) using CVR Analysis (Pichot et al., 2024).
-* Compute HRV spectral components using the Discrete Wavelet Transform (Daubechies 4 mother wavelet) applied to the R-R interval (RRI) series, resampled at 2.4 Hz, using seven decomposition levels (2, 4, 8, 16, 32, 64, and 128 Hz), following Pichot et al. (1999) and using CVR Analysis.
+* Compute HRV spectral components using the Discrete Wavelet Transform (Daubechies 4 mother wavelet) applied to the R-R interval (RRI) series, resampled at 2.4 Hz, using seven decomposition levels (2, 4, 8, 16, 32, 64, and 128 Hz), following Pichot et al. (1999) and using CVR Analysis (Pichot and al., 1999 : https://doi.org/10.1152/jappl.1999.86.3.1081).

 The results are stored as matrices with dimensions **N Frequency × N Times**, for each frequency band (LF and HF).